techgebra-ashique/techgebra-ashique/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Backend-Development
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
+  - Exploring the ins and outs of python  for dynamic back-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
+  - Exploring backend technique and concepts making scalablr and robust systems.
+  - Building server-side applications with fastapi, a powerful Python web framework.
   - Building server-side applications with Django, a powerful Python web framework.
+  - Exploring the frappe framework and learning the erpnext and other apps .
   - Diving into PostgreSQL for efficient and scalable database management.

  ## 🏆 Achievements